 — Easy enrollment

 — Often covers routine dental, vision, hearing, SilverSneakers gym memberships, and/or alternative medicine benefits.

-— Benefits vary from plan to plan
+— Extra benefits vary from plan to plan

 Enroll in Medicare

 Enrolling for Medicare is automatic for most people who have been paying into the Social Security system during their working years.
-If you decide not to take your Social Security benefits at 65, you may need to sign up with Social Security to get Original Medicare Parts A and B. It is always advisable to check with Social Security three months before you turn 65 to make sure everything is in order for your Medicare.
+If you decide not to take your Social Security benefits at 65, you may need to sign up with Social Security to get Original Medicare Parts A and B. It’s always advisable to check with Social Security three months before you turn 65 to make sure everything is in order for your Medicare.